apache/echarts-handbook/contents/en/meta/edit-guide.md

 ## Adding a Markdown File [[[#adding-a-markdown-file]]]

 Add a markdown file to the `contents/zh/` (Chinese posts) or `contents/en/` (English posts) directories, up to three levels.
 Update the path and title information in `contents/zh/posts.yml` or `contents/en/posts.yml`.
+Add the corresponding contributor information in `components/helper/contributors.ts`.
+(Notice, `en` and `zh` are separate entries in that file.)

 Lowercase markdown file names.